-Land Unit F-1 is bounded on the north by Washington Dulles International Airport, on the east by Willard Road, on the south by Route 50 and on the west by the Loudoun County line (Figure 72).
+Land Unit F-1 is bounded on the north by Washington Dulles International Airport, on the east by Willard Road, on the south by Route 50 and on the west by the Loudoun County line (Figure 25).
 The land unit consists of approximately 265 acres of undeveloped land as of January 1992, approximately 50 percent of which is in the Cub Run floodplain.

 - 1. Land Unit F-1 is planned for high-quality campus-style office and industrial/flex use up to a maximum FAR of .35, consistent with the type and character of development established in adjoining land units.
 Substantial setbacks, landscaping and screening should be provided along Route 50 and along Willard Road for an attractive appearance.
 Direct access to Route 50 should be permitted from Parcel 33-2((1))2 which is constrained on its eastern side by an EQC which traverses the parcel from north to south.
 In addition to existing access points, one new access point could be permitted to the balance of the land unit provided it does not impact environmentally sensitive lands.
 Substantial consolidation of small parcels is recommended and should be carried out in a manner that ensures that unconsolidated parcels have adequate access and can be developed in accord with the Comprehensive Plan.
 Architecture should also function as an element of design integration and architectural sketches should be made available for the public review process. - 2.
 As optional uses, a hotel and/or conference facilities, restaurants, or cultural facilities may be appropriate.
 Given the extensive EQC in this land unit, public and/or private recreational uses, including a golf course, should be considered if developed in an environmentally sensitive manner. - 3.
 Retail use not to exceed .35 FAR may be appropriate in this land unit to support the planned Smithsonian Air and Space Museum Annex at Dulles Airport and/or the eventual southern access to Dulles Airport.
-This retail use should be oriented to Willard Road and should be compatible with and complimentary to the tourist-oriented Smithsonian Annex and/or users of the Airport.
+This retail use should be oriented to Willard Road and should be compatible with and complementary to the tourist-oriented Smithsonian Annex and/or users of the Airport.
 Quality architecture and land design are an essential element of any land development for this area.
 Conventional strip commercial development is not planned and is not appropriate along Route 50 or along Willard Road.

 - 1. A commuter parking lot served by transit may be appropriate for this area. - 2.
 Willard Road should be encouraged as the southern entrance to Dulles Airport. - 3.
-The Willard Road option for access to the Smithsonian Air and Space Annex should be explored with adjacent land owners, the Metropolitan Washington Airports Authority and the Smithsonian Institution at the initial planning stages. - 4.
-If future studies determine that right-of-way is needed in Land Unit F-1 to facilitate development of an integrated transit system for the Dulles Suburban Center, then the needed right-of-way should be provided through dedication, easements or other mechanisms, as appropriate.
+The Willard Road option for access to the Smithsonian Air and Space Annex should be explored with adjacent land owners, the Metropolitan Washington Airports Authority and the Smithsonian Institution at the initial planning stages.